 Being one of the biggest export economies of the world, Korea has strong trade connections around the globe.
 A Free Trade Agreement with the European Union, that became functional in July 2011, has further improved its status.
 The agreement will reach its full strength in July 2016, making import duties on almost all products a thing of the past.
 In a top of importers from the EU, South Korea occupies the 8th place and exports of goods to the Asian country amounted to 43.2 billion Euro in 2014.

 Since 2012 Korea also has a Free Trade Agreement with the US, which is the leading exporter of agricultural products to the Asian country.

 Other important trade partners in the food sector are China, Australia, Canada and Thailand.

 Korea’s relatively limited agricultural potential, combined with a large population of more than 50 million, force the country to rely quite heavily on food imports (around 70% of its needs).
 The growth in this sector is fueled by the consumers’ focus on organic food, more diversification and better product quality, among others.

 Top food imports and trends

-The Korean food market is currently influenced by a number of trends that shape the consumer demand.
-The population is adopting a western style and diet which opens the door for popular US and European products.
-The global organic trend that focuses on high quality products with multiple health and wellness benefits also has an increasing following among young professionals and the older population who tries to stay fit.
+The Korean food market is currently influenced by a number of trends that shape consumer demand.
+The population is adopting a western-style and diet which opens the door for popular US and European products.
+The global organic trend that focuses on high-quality products with multiple health and wellness benefits also has an increasing following among young professionals and the older population who tries to stay fit.
 Price is less of a problem than in other Asian countries and the Koreans tend to spend more on nonessential food items.

 Meat imports (both fresh and frozen) are on a growing trend, especially for pork and beef.
 Pork products are gaining an increased popularity among the consumers and frozen pork is the most important category among the frozen food imports.
 Some of the most important sources of pork are the United States, Germany and Chile.
 Some of the European countries who have a tradition in pork production could find the country an interesting prospect.